-1. Gained an understanding of some of the major theories of scientific reasoning.
+Demonstrate an understanding of some of the major theories of scientific reasoning;

-2. Through their study of these theories, students will have engaged critically with, and enhanced their understanding of, some of the central philosophical issues in this area concerning the status of scientific claims, the nature of scientific theory change, confirmation of scientific hypotheses, and causal reasoning in science, and enhanced their understanding of them
+Demonstrate, through their study of these theories, the ability to critically engage with some of the central philosophical issues in this area concerning the status of scientific claims, the nature of scientific theory change, confirmation of scientific hypotheses, and causal reasoning in science, and enhanced their understanding of them

-3. Acquired the ability to engage in a close critical reading of some of major texts in the philosophy of science.
+Demonstrate their ability to engage in a close critical reading of some of the major texts in the philosophy of science.